abeeb1000/Upage/README.md

   Git

 ## Usage and properties
-- view only on desktops and laptops
+- view on any device
 - Responsive

 ## Authors
 Abeeb Ridwan

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details